GatoGraphQL/GatoGraphQL/layers/API/packages/api/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

 Convert the application into a powerful API.
-Install the [GraphQL API](https://github.com/PoP-PoPAPI/api-graphql) package to convert it into a GraphQL server, and the [REST API](https://github.com/PoP-PoPAPI/api-rest) package to enable adding REST endpoints.
+Install the [Gato GraphQL](https://github.com/PoP-PoPAPI/api-graphql) package to convert it into a GraphQL server, and the [REST API](https://github.com/PoP-PoPAPI/api-rest) package to enable adding REST endpoints.

 ## Install